brandenw95/UVIC_CSC_370_Notes/README.md

 Thus, we have shown that for a legal schedule S_{n+1} of 2PL transactions, it is conflict-serializable.
 By induction, we have proved that a legal schedule S of 2PL transactions is conflict-serializable.

+> **Walk through of proof:**
+>
+> 1. Start with a single transaction (n=1) as the base case.
+Since there's only one transaction, the schedule is trivially serial and conflict-serializable.
+> 2. Assume that a legal schedule with n transactions (S_n) is conflict-serializable.
+This is the inductive hypothesis.
+> 3. Add a new transaction, T_{n+1}, to create a new legal schedule (S_{n+1}) with n+1 transactions.
+This transaction follows the 2PL protocol, locking and releasing items in the correct order.
+> 4. Temporarily remove T_{n+1} from S_{n+1} to create a new schedule (S_n') with n transactions.
+Since T_{n+1} followed the 2PL protocol, S_n' is also a legal 2PL schedule.
+> 5. Apply the inductive hypothesis to S_n', which states that S_n' is conflict-serializable.
+> 6. Reintroduce T_{n+1} into S_n' to reconstruct the original schedule (S_{n+1}).
+Due to the 2PL protocol, T_{n+1} can be inserted into the serial order of S_n' transactions without violating any lock orders.
+This results in a serializable schedule equivalent to S_{n+1}.
+> 7. By following this process, we have demonstrated that a legal schedule S_{n+1} of 2PL transactions is conflict-serializable.
+Through induction, we prove that any legal schedule S of 2PL transactions is conflict-serializable.

 ## What should we lock?

 - The whole table or just single rows?
 What’s database object?
 What should be the locking granularity?